Sampling by averaging: A multiscale approach to score estimation

 \subsection{Computation time}

-All experiments were conducted on a GPU server consisting of eight Nvidia GTX 3090 Ti GPU cards, 896 GB of memory and 14TB of local on-server data storage.
+All experiments were conducted on a GPU server consisting of eight Nvidia GeForce RTX 3090 Ti GPU cards, 896 GB of memory and 14TB of local on-server data storage.
 Each GPU has 10496 cores as well as 24 GB of memory.

 Recall that to ensure a fair comparison, we fixed the number of energy evaluations across all algorithms.
 As a result, the runtime of ULMC, DiGS, RDMC, SLIPS, and our proposed methods, \textsc{MultALMC} and \textsc{MultCDiff}, are broadly similar.
 In contrast, algorithms such as SMC, AIS, and PT exhibit longer runtimes due to their accept/reject steps.
 This is demonstrated in Figure \ref{fig:runtimes_across_algorithms}, which shows average computation times (over 30 random seeds) for each method on the 40-MoG benchmark in 50 dimensions.